Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 Measuring Impact and Reporting

-Start by mapping measurable outcomes directly to stakeholder goals so reporting becomes a decision-making tool rather than ritual.
+Begin by linking measurable outcomes to stakeholder goals so that reporting becomes a useful decision-making tool instead of just a routine task.
 Focus on three classes of metrics: business outcomes (traffic, conversions), content health (engagement, organic visibility), and process efficiency (time-to-publish, automation uptime).
 Reporting should answer: did the content move a business metric, and which parts of the pipeline caused the result?

 Example of a reporting rhythm: